Move4Live – Manual

 2. Double-click the installer file install_windows.bat.

 Windows may display a security warning before running the installer.
-Click Run to proceed.
+Click Run anyway to proceed.
 This is normal for unsigned scripts like this one.

 Windows 11: security warning

-Windows 11: security warning before running the installer.
+Windows 11: security warning.

 1. Confirm the suggested Ableton User Library path by typing “y” for “yes”, or enter a custom path.